Overview

 Seizures

-If a pituitary tumor presses on part of the brain called the medial temporal lobe, it may lead to a seizure.
-This type of seizure is known as a focal seizure with impaired awareness.
-These seizures involve a change in or loss of consciousness or awareness.
-If you have one of these seizures, you may seem to be awake.
-But you stare into space and don't respond as you typically would to the environment around you.
-You may not remember the seizure after it happens.
+If a pituitary tumor presses on part of the brain called the medial temporal lobe, it sometimes can cause a seizure.
+This kind of seizure is called a focal seizure with impaired awareness.
+During this seizure, you may look awake but stare into space and not respond in a usual way.
+You also may lose awareness of what's happening and not remember the seizure afterward.

 Permanent low hormone levels